Browser Audio Enhancer

 Install

-Add Hearably from the Chrome Web Store.
-Under 300KB, installs in seconds.
+Add Hearably from the Chrome Web Store or Microsoft Edge Add-ons.

 Enhance